CentaurusInfra/alnair/alnair-cpu-offload/README.md

 <img src="./docs/alnair-gpu-centered.JPG">

 GAS tries to achieve the following goals:
-1. Efficiency improvements by resource sharing in the cloud
+1. Efficiency improvements by the resource sharing in the cloud
-2. Performance improvements in generic AI training and inference applications by high parallelism
+2. Performance improvements in generic AI training and inference applications by the highly parallel computing

 ### Goal: Offloading CPU by GPU-centered AI system